Who are we?

 Help us keep the site running by choosing a paid subscription.
 This Substack is a full-time job; we aren’t employed elsewhere, and need paid subscribers to help keep the lights on!

-Organizational subscriptions: If you represent an organization interested in earthquakes or earthquake hazards, we offer some additional services with an organizational subscription, including Zoom meetings, exclusive chat groups, custom maps, and the rights to republish some of our posts.
-Contact us (earthquakeinsights@gmail.com) to discuss your needs.
+Institutional subscriptions: Institutional subscriptions give you a specific number of seats (emails); you manage the list.
+If you represent an organization interested in earthquakes or earthquake hazards, we can offer some additional services with an institutional subscription, such as Zoom meetings, exclusive chat groups, custom maps, or the rights to republish some of our posts or images.

 Other ways to help: